Comparing a Compact-Binary Mass-Shell Model with Select Observed Gravitational Waves: Reviewing the CCB Mass-Shell Model

-One can see that, as $g_{00}$ is negative under the $(-,+,+,+)$ metric signature, the energy density is positive.
+One can see that, as $g_{00}$ is negative under the $(-,+,+,+)$ metric signature, this approximation yields a positive calculation.

-Nevertheless, both $\Delta^\text{LB}$ in Eq. (\ref{lb}) and the Ricci scalar $R$ depend on our choice of Ansatz metric.
-For a CB viewed from a luminosity distance $D\gg S$, we assume it to be a spinning, compact object.
-Therefore, our choice of Ansatz metric is the Kerr metric in Boyer-Linquist coordinates, modified to reflect the CB mass shell model: \begin{widetext}
+Both $\Delta^\mathrm{LB}$ in Eq. (\ref{lb}) and the Ricci scalar $R$ depend on one's choice of Ansatz metric.
+For a CCB mass shell observed from a luminosity distance $D\gg S$, we can assume the system to resemble a spinning, compact object.
+Therefore, our choice of Ansatz metric is the Kerr metric \cite{Kerr:1963ud, Boyer:1967, Chandrasekhar:1985kt} in Boyer-Lindquist coordinates, written here for a given spinning mass of measure $m$: